Homemade flea traps

 Should I use flea traps at all?

-Probably not unless you manage a kennel.
+Probably not unless you manage a kennel or similar facility.
 In terms of eliminating fleas, flea traps don't work very well because they only trap a fraction of the flea population.
 The best approach to flea control